ralfcat/shiny_app_1000spider/README.md

 ## How to Use the App

 Enter FASTA Sequence:
-    Paste a protein FASTA sequence in the box
+    Paste a protein FASTA sequence in the box.
+There are random FASTA sequences located in the folder *test_fasta_sequences*

 Submit:
     Click the "Submit" button to start the BLAST search.